What are the top Retail Cybersecurity challenges?

 CSP effectively protects web applications against client-side vulnerabilities.
 However, its complexity and maintenance costs can deter widespread use.

 • Security at the edge: Cloud-based security software that accommodates new users, technologies, products and services is on the rise.
-Security isn’t limited to monitoring what occurs at an organization’s perimeter.
+Security isn’t limited to monitoring what occurs at an organisation’s perimeter.
 Now, much of the security story is about the edge.

 Edge computing is an extra layer of security, which helps reduce the risk and damage of attacks across a growing variety of threats.
 Its zero-trust security model supports agile, fast, and ‘always-on’ consumer activity.